 Updated October 31, 2017 | SN Health Resources

 For Part One, see “Worried About Exercise to Relieve Back Pain?”

-Some of the most common and important questions include:
+Some of the most shared and important questions include:

-- Is it safe to exercise when I am in pain?
+- Is it safe to when I am in pain?

 - Do I risk further injury or increasing my pain?

 - Will my current recovery be lost or set back if I exercise?